 Specificity | The description names the domain (referral/affiliate programs) and mentions actions like 'create, optimize, or analyze,' but doesn't list specific concrete deliverables or outputs (e.g., 'design reward tiers, calculate payout structures, draft referral emails'). | 2 / 3 |

-Completeness | Clearly answers both 'what' (create, optimize, or analyze referral/affiliate/word-of-mouth strategies) and 'when' (explicit 'Use when' clause with trigger terms and a general use case statement).
-Also includes a helpful cross-reference to a related skill. | 3 / 3 |
+Completeness | Clearly answers both 'what' (create, optimize, or analyze referral/affiliate/word-of-mouth strategies) and 'when' (explicit 'Use when' clause with trigger terms, plus a clarifying boundary with the launch-strategy skill). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms including 'referral,' 'affiliate,' 'ambassador,' 'word of mouth,' 'viral loop,' 'refer a friend,' 'partner program,' 'referral incentive,' 'how to get referrals,' 'customers referring customers,' and 'affiliate payout' — these are terms users would naturally use. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms including 'referral,' 'affiliate,' 'ambassador,' 'word of mouth,' 'viral loop,' 'refer a friend,' 'partner program,' 'referral incentive,' 'how to get referrals,' 'customers referring customers,' and 'affiliate payout.'
+These are terms users would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | The description carves out a clear niche around referral and affiliate programs with distinct trigger terms, and even explicitly differentiates from a related skill ('For launch-specific virality, see launch-strategy'), reducing conflict risk. | 3 / 3 |
+Distinctiveness Conflict Risk | The description carves out a clear niche around referral and affiliate programs, and explicitly differentiates from a related skill ('For launch-specific virality, see launch-strategy'), reducing conflict risk significantly. | 3 / 3 |

 Total | 11 / 12 Passed |